micmejia/bible-dump/NKJV/Ezra/Ezr 2.md

 the sons of Uzza, the sons of Paseah, the sons of Besai,

 ###### 50
-the sons of Asnah, the sons of Meunim, the sons of [^l]Nephusim,
+the sons of Asnah, the sons of Meunim, the sons of Nephusim,

 ###### 51
 the sons of Bakbuk, the sons of Hakupha, the sons of Harhur,

 ###### 52
-the sons of [^m]Bazluth, the sons of Mehida, the sons of Harsha,
+the sons of Bazluth, the sons of Mehida, the sons of Harsha,

 ###### 53
 the sons of Barkos, the sons of Sisera, the sons of Tamah,